AstroAir/ollama-proxy/docs/configuration.md

 The Ollama Proxy is highly configurable, allowing you to tailor its behavior to your specific needs.
 You can configure the application through environment variables, a `.env` file, or command-line arguments.

+The proxy supports both single-provider mode (OpenRouter only) and multi-provider mode (OpenRouter, OpenAI, Anthropic, Google Gemini) with intelligent routing and fallback mechanisms.

 ## Configuration Methods

 ### 1. Environment Variables